anderskvist/iAstroHub/README-DOCKER.md

 * From the iAstroHub root directory, run `./build`

+### Manual Steps

+The following steps are not yet automatable, and currentlymust be run by hand on the final image.

+#### Skychart

+12.4 Setup

+* Launch `skychart`
+* Setup > Observatory
+* Setup > Chart, coordinate > check Equatorial, Apparent
+* Setup > Catalog > Check XHIP
+* Setup > Display > uncheck finders, show labels, show mark index
+* Click "show pictures" icon to disable
+* Exit and save setting

+## Dockerization Notes and Changes

+The following changes have been made while Dockerizing iAstroHub:

+* /etc/hosts IP address for iAstroHub host is 127.0.0.1, instead of 127.0.1.1.
+* Skychart upgraded to version 4.

 ## Status

 Below is everything in the original README that has not yet been ported to Docker.
 As features are ported over, they are removed from the text below.